Greene County is named for Nathanael Greene, who was a general in the American Revolutionary War.

 Built: 1981 – 1982

 Description: The building faces east and is a one story light red colored brick and concrete structure.
+The building is located on landscaped grounds in the center of Stanardsville to the west of the courthouse.
 The east front has a projecting center section with central entrance.
 The green colored roof is hipped.

 Photos taken 2013